 Pell Grants are considered to be the first source of aid to the student.
 To receive a Pell Grant, a student must first complete the FAFSA.
-Additionally, a student must complete the UVU Financial Aid and Scholarships Data Form and any other required items, which could include verification, and which a student can review through their UVLink account.
+Additionally, a student must complete any other required items, which could include verification, and which a student can review through their UVLink account.

 The minimum and maximum award amounts are determined annually by the Federal Government.
 The student's award amount is based upon the EFC, the cost of attendance, and the payment schedule issued by the U.S. Department of Education.

 For continued eligibility for a Federal Pell Grant, a student must meet satisfactory academic progress (SAP) each semester and continue to meet all other eligibility requirements.
 A student must complete a new FAFSA and other application requirements each award year.
 Please see our Eligibility page for more information.

 For more information on the application process, please visit our How to Apply page.